Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 Exception: code implementing the PSA crypto API uses the `PSA_` and `psa_` prefixes.
 This includes official APIs as well as draft APIs that are on the PSA standards track.
 API extensions which are meant to remain specific to Mbed TLS, and internal functions, should use the `MBEDTLS_/mbedtls_` prefix, however there are many existing cases of using the `PSA_/psa_` prefix.

+Exception: macros may have lowercase names if they behave exactly like normal variables and functions.
+In particular, function-like macros may have lowercase names only if they expand to an expression that evaluates each argument exactly once.

 ### Local names

 Static functions can use the same naming scheme as non-static functions (`mbedtls_MODULE_frobnicate()` or `psa_frobnicate()`).
 This is convenient if they are made non-static later, for example for testing.
 They can also have shorter names if it's convenient.
 Keeping the module name (`MODULE_frobnicate()`) as a prefix makes it slightly easier to follow call stacks across modules, but it is not compulsory.

 Macros defined only in the `library` directory should follow the same naming scheme as non-static functions (`MBEDTLS_MODULE_FOO` or `PSA_FOO`).
 They can use shorter names (omitting `MBEDTLS_`, the module name, or both) if it's convenient.
 However, avoid names without underscores as some embedded platforms define short macro names in their system headers.
 Exception: macros defined in headers used by alternative implementations or PSA drivers (including headers that they include) must start with `MBEDTLS_` or `PSA_`.

-All macros must have uppercase names unless they are function-like (expanding to an expression that evaluates each argument exactly once).
-Using all-uppercase names for preprocessor constants is recommended.
-Function-like macros, and macros without arguments that expand to function name, usually follow the lowercase naming convention for functions.

 Function parameters and local variables need no name spacing.
 They should use descriptive names unless they're very short-lived or are used for simple looping or are "standard" names (such as `p` for a pointer to the current position in a buffer).